Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

-with $|C_j| $ number of elements in the cluster $C_j$.
-The cluster mean is computed through the birth-death decomposition using (\ref{eq:WGM}).
-Let $\mu = (\mu_1, \cdots, \mu_k)$ be the cluster mean vector.
-The within-cluster distance is given by \bqn l_W (C; \mu) = \sum_{j=1}^k \sum_{X \in C_j} \mathcal{D}(X, \mu_j), \eqn which can be also written as \bqn l_W (C; \mu) = \sum_{j=1}^k |C_j| \mathbb{V}_{j} \mathcal{X}, \eqn with $\mathbb{V}_{j} \mathcal{X} = \frac{1}{|C_j|} \sum_{X \in C_j} \mathcal{D}(X, \mu_j)$ is the Wasserstein graph variance within cluster $C_j$.
-The optimal cluster is found by minimizing $l_W(C)$ in (\ref{eq:l_W}) over every possible $C$.
 If $\mu$ is given and fixed, the identification of clusters $C$ can be done easily by assigning each network to the closest mean.
-Thus the Wasserstein clustering algorithm can be written as the two-step optimization similar to the expectation maximization (EM) algorithm often used in variational inferences and likelihood methods \cite{bishop.2006}.
+Thus the topological clustering algorithm can be written as the two-step optimization similar to the expectation maximization (EM) algorithm often used in variational inferences and likelihood methods \citep{bishop.2006}.
 The first step computes the cluster mean.
 The second step minimizes the within-cluster distance.
-The two-step optimization is then iterated till convergence.
+Just like $k$-means clustering, the two-step optimization is then iterated until convergence.
 Such process converges locally.

-\begin{theorem} The Wasserstein graph clustering algorithm converges locally. \end{theorem} \begin{proof} In the {\bf expectation step}, we compute the cluster mean.
-Assume $C=(C_1, \cdots, C_k)$ is estimated from the previous iteration.
-In the current iteration, the cluster mean $\mu$ corresponding to $C$ is updated as